 Alongside the introduction of the new curriculum in September 2014, the government removed previous levels of attainment and have allowed schools to develop their own approach to assessment.
 At FJS, the assessment of pupils' attainment and progress is linked closely to the curriculum so that pupils achieve a secure and deep understanding of the whole curriculum content.
 We place a high value on day-to-day formative assessment to inform the next steps for all pupils.

-Opportunities to promote literacy and numeracy throughout the curriculum are exploited, as well as cross curricular link
+Opportunities to promote literacy and numeracy throughout the curriculum are exploited, as well as cross-curricular links.

 If you have any questions about what your child is learning at school do not hesitate to arrange a time to discuss it further with your child’s teacher.

-Please find below the Year Long Curriculum Maps that our staff have planned for the 2017-2018 Academic Year.
+Please find below a copy of the National Curriculum - A Guide for Parents and our Curriculum Maps for the 2017-2018 Academic Year.

 Here at Faringdon Junior School we are always aspiring to develop well rounded mathematicians; children who can not only calculate with proficiency but also can apply this knowledge into different contexts and real life situations.
 It is important that all children become fluent in the fundamentals of maths.